ecmwf/metview-python/docs/api/comp_toc.rst

       - Generates a field with the cosine of the latitudes in a :class:`Fieldset`

     * - :func:`subsample`
-      - Filters from the first :class:`Geopoints` variable points that exist in the second
+      - Filters the points of the first :class:`Geopoints` that exist in the second one

     * - :func:`surrounding_points_indexes`
       - Returns the indexes of the four surrounding grid points in a :class:`Fieldset`